bankcex/docs/tutorials/bridge-tutorials/transfer-fuse-using-bridge-on-fuseswap.md

 ![](../../.gitbook/assets/2%20%289%29.png)

 Once the transaction is confirmed on chain, the **“Transfer”** can be clicked and transaction has to be approved.
-Once this second transaction is confirmed onchain the BANK balance in the same address on BankCEX network will have the updated balance of BANK which can be checked through [www.scan.bankcoin.io](http://www.scan.bankcoin.io/).
+Once this second transaction is confirmed onchain the BANK balance in the same address on Bankcoin network will have the updated balance of BANK which can be checked through [www.scan.bankcoin.io](http://www.scan.bankcoin.io/).

 ![](../../.gitbook/assets/3%20%288%29.png)

 **Transferring BANK from Fusenet to ETH mainnet.**

-Make sure that your wallet is running on BankCEX RPC.
+Make sure that your wallet is running on Bankcoin RPC.

 **Step 1:** Navigate to www.bankswap.com .
 The interface will look like as shown below

 ![](../../.gitbook/assets/4%20%289%29.png)

 Use the **“Connect to a wallet”** on the right hand top corner to connect your wallet with Fuseswap.
-Once you connect you should be able to see your wallet address and see the network you are connected to \(In this case BankCEX network\).
+Once you connect you should be able to see your wallet address and see the network you are connected to \(In this case Bankcoin network\).

 ![](../../.gitbook/assets/5%20%286%29.png)